Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on May 28, 2020.

 Healthcare

-Many hospitals are now featuring QR codes on patient’s hospital bracelets, allowing medical staff to access the patient’s health record, current medication list, allergies, and more information all in one place.
+Many hospitals are now featuring these codes on patient’s hospital bracelets, allowing medical staff to access the patient’s health record, current medication list, allergies, and more information all in one place.

 Car Dealerships